Marine Pilot Service

 Acher has established that these concerns can be overcome.
-This is an idea whose time has come and there is inevitability about the introduction of this concept.
-Howard Hill, ex President of the New York Pilots summed it up when he said “In the next five years all owners will change the way they build ships to accommodate receiving pilots by helicopter”.
+This is an idea whose time has come and there is an inevitability about the introduction of this concept.
+Howard Hill, ex-President of the New York Pilots summed it up when he said: “In the next five years all owners will change the way they build ships to accommodate receiving pilots by helicopter”.

 It is inevitable that a revolutionary change to this tradition of boarding and disembarking harbours pilots must take place.
 The traditional means of getting a harbour pilot on and off a vessel by pilot boat is slow, tedious and often very dangerous.
 The pilot boat has changed little in the past fifty years other than massive increases in purchase costs in the past ten years.
 Improved engines, electronics and navigation systems have not dealt with the major issues requiring attention and the move into the 21st century.
 The pilot boat has reached the end of its evolutionary potential.